vinta/awesome-python/README.md

 *Libraries for parsing URLs.*

 * [furl](https://github.com/gruns/furl) - A small Python library that makes parsing and manipulating URLs easy.
+ * [netaddr](https://github.com/drkjam/netaddr) - A Python library for representing and manipulating network addresses.
 * [purl](https://github.com/codeinthehole/purl) - A simple, immutable URL class with a clean API for interrogation and manipulation.
 * [pyshorteners](https://github.com/ellisonleao/pyshorteners) - A pure Python URL shortening lib.
 * [short_url](https://github.com/Alir3z4/python-short_url) - Python implementation for generating Tiny URL and bit.ly-like URLs.
+* [tldextract](https://github.com/john-kurkowski/tldextract) - Accurately separate the TLD from the registered domain and subdomains of a URL, using the Public Suffix List.
 * [webargs](https://github.com/sloria/webargs) - A friendly library for parsing HTTP request arguments, with built-in support for popular web frameworks, including Flask, Django, Bottle, Tornado, and Pyramid.

 ## Video